lambduli/resin/README.md

 9) To put a formula `ƒ` into a *Skolem Normal Form*, type `:skolemize <ƒ>`.

 10) To put a propositional formula `ƒ` into a *Conjunction Normal Form*, type `:cnf <ƒ>`.
-However, be aware that this will only work when the formula does not contain existential quantifiers.
+However, be aware that this will only really work when the formula does not contain existential quantifiers.
 Those require skolemization and that leads to only *equisatisfiable* not *equivalent* formulae.
-The tool will reject formulae with `∃` with `:cnf` command.
+The tool will complain a bit but it will produce the *equisatisfiable* formula for the input.

 ## Q&A